-An award-winning director, Darren’s recent film, Black Swan, won Natalie Portman the Academy Award for Best Actress and received four other nominations, including one for Best Picture.
+An award-winning director, Darren’s recent film, The Whale, is a moving, redemptive film receiving widespread praise and attention.
+Darren also produced, The Territory, a Nat Geo documentary examining the conflict between an indigenous community and deforestation in the Amazonian rainforest of Brazil.
+He also directed, Black Swan, which won Natalie Portman the Academy Award for Best Actress and received four other nominations including one for Best Picture.
 Darren both wrote and directed The Fountain, which one reviewer suggested “may well restore your faith in the idea that a movie can take you out of the mundane and into a place of wonderment.”

 In appreciation for his time with SFS in places of wonderment, Darren established this endowed scholarship for the benefit of students who have grown up in urban environments, demonstrate financial need, and have a commitment and concern for environmental issues.